 Although Milan is a big city, the tourist area is limited to quite a small space.
-In fact, you can see in a full day of sightseeing.
+In fact, you can see a full day of sightseeing.
 You don’t need to tickets for most places.
-But for the ones there is, it is always better to book tickets before hand online.
+But for the ones there are, it is always better to book tickets beforehand online.
 You won’t waste time in the long queues there.

 Santa Maria Delle Grazie